what is a solid state drive ssd in a laptop 1

 In Windows, this can be done by searching for “Disk Management” in the Start menu and selecting the appropriate option.
 Locate the SSD in the list of drives, right-click on it, and select “New Simple Volume.”
 Follow the steps in the wizard to format and partition the SSD based on your preferences.

-In macOS, the Disk Utility application can be used to format and partition the SSD.
-Open Disk Utility, select the SSD from the list of drives, and click on the “Erase” tab.
+In macOS, the Disk Utility application can format and partition the SSD.
+Open Disk Utility, select the SSD from the list of drives, and click the “Erase” tab.
 Choose the desired format and provide a name for the SSD.
 Click “Erase” to format and partition the SSD.

 How to Optimize SSD Performance